kernow5000/ansible/roles/selinux/README.md

 =========

 This role disables selinux on RHEL and CentOS systems.
-It will check if {{ ansible_host }} is one of those and if not will skip the role.
-Otherwise it will:
-  * Disable selinux via getenforce
-  * set 'permissive' in /etc/selinux/config

 Technically you should reboot after this for relabelling, but that can happen whenever.